Bangkok taxi complaints: are they necessary?

 So, what happens when you treat Bangkok taxi drivers like servants?

-You’ve already established when you get in the car that you couldn’t care less about them or their service.
-All you want is to get where you’re going in the shortest time possible.
+You have already established when you get in the car that you couldn’t care less about them or their service.
+All you want is to get where you are going in the shortest time possible.

 The taxi driver, in return, couldn’t care less about you.
-You are just another person they’ll ferry around Bangkok — a person who might grunt at them as you thrust your fare in their hands.
+You are just another person they will ferry around Bangkok — a person who might grunt at them as you thrust your fare in their hands.
 Then you open the door and leave.

 I know I wouldn’t.